aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_mapping.md

 ## Dropping Columns

 Fields can be dropped using the schema mapping configuration in two ways:
-1. Indicating `Null` (case insensitive) as the DestName (explicitely drop the field)
+1. Indicating `Null` (case insensitive) as the DestName (explicitly drop the field).
-1. Omiting the field from the schema mapping (implicitly drop the field)
+1. Omiting the field from the schema mapping (implicitly drop the field).

 How the ETL behaves in each scenario changes based on the [`strict_schema_mapping` setting](./file_formats.md#input-specification) in the transformation-spec.
 Refer to the following chart to understand how the ETL handles all the combinations of dropping a field and strict schema mapping: